beego/beedoc/en-US/mvc/controller/errors.md

 }
 ```

-The `this.Abort("401")` won't execute any more and it will show use this page:
+The `this.Abort("401")` won't execute any more and it will show this page:

 ![](../../images/401.png)

 Beego supports 404, 401, 403, 500, 503 error handling by default.
-You can also define customer error handling page.
+You can also define custom error handling page.
 For example redefined 404 page:

 ```go
 func page_not_found(rw http.ResponseWriter, r *http.Request){